QazerLab/workbench/roles/vim/README.md

 dotfiles-minimal
 ================

-Installs minimal set of configuration files, which are useful both at desktop and server machines.
+Installs minimal set of vim configuration files, which are useful both at desktop and server machines.
 Currently includes:

-* bash configuration
 * vanilla vim configuration
 * vim plugins and their configurations